hamk-uas/esp32c3-arduino-sensor-iot-skeleton/README.md

   - Try commenting out: `WiFi.setTxPower(WIFI_POWER_8_5dBm);`
 * **Time sync fails**: Check internet connectivity and NTP server accessibility
 * **RTC time drift**: DS1308 accuracy depends on crystal quality and temperature.
 Adjust `rtcDriftPpm` or `allowedDriftSeconds` to change NTP sync frequency
-* **Timing inconsistencies**: Monitor the sample time shift statistics.
+* **Timing inconsistencies**: Ensure that both ESP32-C3 and the DS1308 RTC are continuously powered even over the deep sleep periods.
+Monitor the sample time shift statistics.
 Large RMS values may indicate issues with deep sleep wake timing or RTC stability

+## Technical details

+* **WiFi power limiting**: WiFi power has been reduced by `WiFi.setTxPower(WIFI_POWER_8_5dBm);` [to go around an antenna design flaw](https://forum.arduino.cc/t/no-wifi-connect-with-esp32-c3-super-mini/1324046/13) in some early ESP32-C3 Super Mini modules.
+* **UTC linearity**: This implementation assumes that UTC time is continuous and linear.
+Jumps such as leap seconds are not tolerated.
+There have been no leap seconds since 2015 and they are likely to be phased out from UTC, see [Resolution 4 of the 27th General Conference on Weights and Measures (CGPM), 2022](https://www.bipm.org/en/cgpm-2022/resolution-4).
+More subtle UTC adjustments might be tolerated by configuring a large enough maximum ppm drift.

 ## Authors